FSS (brand)

 Fabricamos su Sudadera Ltda is a sports apparel manufacturer founded in 1987 in Bogotá, Colombia.
 FSS have manufactured, with the proper approval and permits, uniforms for international brands like Adidas, Topper, Fila, Puma, Patrick, and Reebok.

-FSS has a production plant involved in every step of the creation process: cut, stamping, confection.
-FSS makes and distributes sporting goods.
-The creation of uniforms for different schools and corporate sports leagues is your main production source.
+FSS has a production plant involved in every step of the creation process: cutting, stamping, confection.
+FSS makes and distributes sporting goods, but the creation of uniforms for different schools and corporate sports leagues is its main production source.
 FSS produces about 15,000 articles per year.

 Sponsorship

 FSS has sponsored several teams of Colombian professional soccer from Categoría Primera A and Categoría Primera B, some participants in the Copa Libertadores and in the 2004 Intercontinental Cup.
 Some teams: